 Alright, now that we’ve covered how we can get rid of pimples, it’s time to talk about the scars they leave behind.
 These scars of battle may seem intimidating but it is possible to get rid of them.

 When you’re trying to get rid of pimple marks, you should first try your hand at home remedies.
 They are the least invasive, and if you have sensitive skin, the safest option.
 Here’s a list of all the natural ingredients recommended to get rid of persistent scars and blemishes:

-Aloe Vera: Not only does it help get rid of pimples, its anti-inflammatory properties helps heal your skin.
+Aloe Vera: Not only does it help get rid of pimples, but its anti-inflammatory properties also help heal your skin.

 When you’re unable to get rid of scars with homemade concoctions, it’s time to bring out the big guns.
 We’re talking about the products currently crowding the beauty aisles.
 If you’re confused about which one to pick, here are two of our favourites: